Audit URLs for SEO Using ahrefs Backlink API Data

 Step 4: Read the Domain List and Loop Through URLs

-Load the domain list from a CSV file and initialize a loop to process each domain.
-Note, I am assuming your domains csv file doesn’t contain the protocol in the address.
-If it does, look in the code below and remove the added protocol from the get_status() function parameter.
+Load the domain list from the CSV file and loop over each domain.
+Note: this example assumes your CSV does not include the protocol (http/https) in the addresses.
+If it does, remove the added protocol from the get_status() call in the code below.

 urls = pd.read_csv("domains.csv")["domains"].str.strip().tolist()